 Photo Credit: Kurt E. Johnson 2016

 Rachel Rose grew up on the East Coast of the United States, loving all types of music, from musical theatre to rock and roll.
-Continuing in her mother’s foot steps, Rachel began singing which eventually led her to the famed Berklee College of Music in Boston.
-While at Berklee, Rachel studied under incredible musicians and songwriters including Lenny Stallworth, Scarlett Keys, and others.
+Having grown up in a musical family, Rachel began singing at an early age which eventually led her to the Berklee College of Music in Boston.
+While at Berklee, Rachel studied under incredible musicians and songwriters including Lenny Stallworth, Scarlett Keys, Jon Aldrich, Leanne Ungar, and others.
 These experiences led her to performances with artists such as George Clinton and P-Funk.

 Rachel assembled a team of musicians that she knew would help bring her visions to life, and “Lightning Rose” began to take shape.
 Rachel hopes to make waves within the music industry and beyond, and to help inspire positive change in the world.